Victor027/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying hello world
-an hello file
+displaying the content of two files